Manoj-KM-007/Custom-Interpreter/MiniPython Version 0.0.0/README.md

-# MiniPython
+# Custom Programming Language
-It is simple Python interpreter written from scratch in C. It is the first version of the project and has only limited features including ones which python does'nt have.
+It is simple Python-like interpreter written from scratch in C. It is the first version of the project and has only limited features including ones which python does'nt have.
 # Features
 1) Interprets .py files and runs them
 2) Supports Integers,Strings,Booleans,Floats